 The Lucas’ then built a temporary home on the Santa Margarita Ranch in the center of Terra Linda.
-Shortly thereafter the mansion, which was razed last Spring for the erection of St. Isabella’s church and school, was built.
+Shortly thereafter the mansion, which was later razed for the erection of St. Isabella’s church and school, was built.

 Mrs. Langford remembers the home as having “wide hallways, with two drawing rooms on the left, a large sitting room on the right, a large kitchen and servants’ dining room to the rear, six bedrooms on the second floor, and four bedrooms on the third floor.”